 The candidates that are abroad can join remotely through Zoom.

 The President coordinates the activities of the different branches of FilmSoc.
 This means being in constant contact with other committee members about all the projects taking place in our society, which include term films, our publication, studio renovations, equipment repairs, and social activities, making sure that they are progressing effectively, as well as providing feedback and ideas.
 This role also entails a moderate amount of bureaucratic work, such as the paperwork required by the Students Union, which can be done together with other committee members, such as the Drama Producer or Treasurer.
 You must also attend weekly meetings with SU officers to promote and showcase the society’s activities, guarantee financial support, collaborate on events (like Varsity), and manage matters related to UCL Estates (room bookings, our studio, Bloomsbury Theatre for FOMI, etc).
 The President is the person ultimately responsible for much of what happens in the society, and needs to be able to inspire their committee throughout the year.
 Technical experience can also be helpful in dealing with the host of tech obstacles that may arise during the year, but is not essential.

 Being president is an incredibly fun and enriching experience, thanks to which you get to meet great people, both fellow students and industry professionals, give a hand in many varied activities related to filmmaking, learn how to manage a big group, and become slightly more organised in your daily life.
-You do not have to be a technical person either, it is the drive to put your time into FilmSoc that will provide good results.

 As the Treasurer for the society, you will be responsible for overseeing all financial decisions, including the purchasing of new equipment and the hiring of equipment for society films, where you will negotiate with vendors and rental houses for the best prices.
 You will also be responsible for filing reimbursement forms for every purchase made by your members that the Society has elected to pay for.
 In addition, you'll be responsible for working with sponsors of the society, in order to raise more money for term films or UCL's own film festival, FOMI.